 - Click the second select field to extend the list of and this time choose the More than (>) option.

-- Enter 10 to the third input field.
+- Enter 10 to the third input field. *note that this input field can have only numeric values or element references.

 - Done!
 Your visibility rule for the slider is set.
 It reads: show the slider when the number entered to the input field (with ID - #1) is greater than 10.